-Semantic Differential Scale is the most reliable way to get information on people’s emotional attitude towards a topic of interest.
-It involves asking people to give ratings on a product, company or brand upon a multi-point rating scale.
+The semantic Differential Scale is the most reliable way to get information on people’s emotional attitudes toward a topic of interest.
+It involves asking people to give ratings on a product, company, or brand on a multi-point rating scale.
 Some preparatory questions to categorize the responder into knowledge levels are recommended.

 Pros of Semantic Differential Scale

 Stapel scale is defined as a rating scale that is close-ended with a single adjective (unipolar), developed to gather respondent insights about a particular subject or event.
 The scale is comprised of 10 categories ranging from –5 to +5 without any neutral point (zero).

 The survey question is comprised of an even number of response options without a neutral point.
 The Stapel scale is like a semantic differential scale with little modifications.
 The data obtained are the interval and are analyzed in the same manner as the semantic differential data.

 1. Please rate your supervisor’s abilities on the basis of adapting to new technology